Accessibility statement

 7.3 Your request must set out the grounds for the proposed review and provide the evidence to support it.

-7.4 The Academic Registrar may reject a request for a review if it is received outside the deadline, without good reason for the delay.
+7.4 Your request for a review will be considered by the Academic Registrar or their nominee.
+The Academic Registrar may reject a request for a review if it is received outside the deadline, without good reason for the delay.
 The Academic Registrar may also reject a request for a review if no evidence or substantive argument is provided.

 7.6 The following outcomes are available to the reviewer:

-7.7 The review stage should normally be completed within five weeks under normal circumstances.
+7.7 The review stage should normally be completed within five weeks.
 This timescale may vary where complexities arise in the complaint or other factors.
 Where the timescale becomes extended, you will be kept informed as to progress.
 In any event, we will endeavour to complete the formal complaints procedure and review within 90 days wherever possible, subject to any forced or requested delays on your part.

-7.8 On completion of the review, the Academic Registrar (or their nominee) will send you a letter.
+7.8 On completion of the review, the reviewer will send you a letter.
 Where the decision is that the complaint is not justified a Completion of Procedures letter will be issued (see 8.2).
-If the complaint is upheld, you may request a Completion of Procedures letter by contacting the Academic Registrar at complaints@york.ac.uk.
+If the complaint is upheld, you may request a Completion of Procedures letter by contacting the Complaints Team at complaints@york.ac.uk.

 8. Next steps